Durham Freemasons Charity

 Success Rates

-In 2016/17, the charity made 79 grants totaling £182,693, with an average grant value of £2,312.
-While overall success rates are not published, the charity demonstrates a strong commitment to supporting community organizations, having distributed hundreds of thousands of pounds over the years.
+In 2016/17, the charity made 79 grants totalling £182,693, with an average grant value of £2,312.
+While overall success rates are not published, the charity demonstrates a strong commitment to supporting community organisations, having distributed hundreds of thousands of pounds over the years.

 Reapplication Policy

 No specific reapplication restrictions are mentioned.
-Organizations can apply for different projects or renewed support, subject to available funds and committee approval.
+Organisations can apply for different projects or renewed support, subject to available funds and committee approval.

 Application Success Factors